Xcode 26.3 and the Day Agentic Coding Went Mainstream

 What This Changes for Real Teams

-Here is what I am telling clients and internal teams right now.
+Here’s what I’m telling clients and internal teams right now.

 - Agent workflows become default.
 Teams will create tasks that assume an agent can do the first draft or the repetitive legwork.

 - The new bottleneck is judgment.
 The skill is no longer typing speed.
-It is intent, review discipline, and architecture.
+It's intent, review discipline, and architecture.

 - Senior engineers gain leverage.
 One senior can now supervise multiple agents across a sprint.
 That changes how you scope work.